-🎯 Choose the variant in 10 seconds
+🎯 Choose your variant in 10 seconds

-What to consider before choosing the variant
+What to consider before choosing a variant

 - Ideal surface confinement for topsoil and grass